WFUCSCCho/project-1-part-2-ElhamFayzi/README.md

-## Note for the Grader regarding Running the Program:
+## Note for the Grader Regarding Program Execution:
 * The program must be invoked from the command-line as:

 ```shell